100% Work from Home: Is it Sustainable in the Long Run?

 Things that we’d resolve with a brief conversation now require more collaboration and there’s no easy way to bounce ideas anymore.
 Further, with some working on a flexible schedule there is the expectation that you too will be always at your desk or phone.
 WFH is effective to an extent, but its downsides are apparent.”

-The experiences of the months gone by have given all stakeholders a clear grasp of the upsides and downsides of working from home.
+The experiences of the months gone by have given all stakeholders a clear grasp of the upsides and downsides of working from home across a global team.
 While better policies may be implemented to improve the way we work from home, what seems clear is that 100% WFH cannot be the new normal.
 Rather, the post-COVID work arrangement is likely to feature hygiene-centered workspaces for physical interaction alongside regular, even institutionalized, provisions for remote work.